MoXcz/static-site-generator/README.md

     6. Replace page title with the header 1 (`<h1>` or `#`)

-Note that the *order* of files is preserved, so `content/` must be nested exactly as the files are referred to inside the Markdown elements.
+Note that the *order* of files is preserved, so `content/` must be nested exactly as the files are referred to inside the Markdown files.

 ## Installation